Skip to main content

 You may need to clear the required ports on your system before re-running npm run start.

-You can add production tenants to your app using stoker add-tenant -n <TENANT_NAME>
+You can add production projects to your app using stoker add-project -n <PROJECT_NAME>

-You can view the app for a tenant at https://<TENANT_NAME>.web.app
+You can view the app for a project at https://<PROJECT_NAME>.web.app

 Add a custom domain using stoker custom-domain.

-We recommend setting up notifications in Error Reporting for each production tenant in the Google Cloud console.
+We recommend setting up notifications in Error Reporting for each production project in the Google Cloud console.
 That way you'll get emailed whenever your back end services throw an error.

 Deployment

-To deploy your latest changes to a tenant:
+To deploy your latest changes to a project:

 • stoker deploy